Misterio77/drupal-12factor/README.md

 `php-fpm` setup to serve everything.

-The code and dependencies are set up in different layers, so changing the source code and re-running `docker build` should not take very long.
+The code and dependencies are set up in different layers, so changing the source code rebuilding does not redownload dependencies.

 ### Run